mfsjr/manifold-dx/README.md

-Appending 'dx' to the name is intended to convey that its a framework that deals with dynamic changes, as well as giving a nod to Redux, the extremely popular de-facto standard that was used as a reference, along with the ecosystem that's been enthusiastically built up around it.
+Appending 'dx' to the name is intended to convey that its a framework that deals with dynamic changes, as well as giving a nod to Redux, the excellent de-facto standard that was used as a reference, along with complimentary libraries that have been enthusiastically built up around it.

 ### This is BETA software!!!